LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 2. Post recipes: Users will be able to add new recipes when logged in.
 New recipes will be displayed in a list viewable to the user and any other users to whom the user is connected.
 3. Connect to other users: User will abe able to request and accept connections to other users and if the connection is accepted, the two users will be able to view each other's recipes.
 ### Technologies
-Java
+Java,
-IntelliJ IDEA
+IntelliJ IDEA,
-MAMP
+MAMP,
-MySQL
+MySQL,
-Spring Boot
+Spring Boot,
 Hibernate ORM
 ### What I'll Have to Learn
 1. How to integrate session functionality into a Java application in order to enable user-associated sessions.